 West Park Garden Village

-Darlington extends to around 120 acres which comprise of 60 acres of the former Darlington Chemical & Insulating Company works and tip with around 60 acres of former farmland.
+West Park Garden Village extends to around 320 acres which includes 60 acres of the former Darlington Chemical & Insulating Company works.

 History of West Park Garden Village